sadoyan/aralez/README.md

 **Why Gazan ?** Roots and meaning (Gazan = Գազան = beast / wild animal in Armenian).

-Built on Rust, on top of **Cloudflare’s battle-tested Pingora engine**, **Gazan** delivers world-class performance, security, and scalability — right out of the box.
+Built on Rust, on top of **Cloudflare’s Pingora engine**, **Gazan** delivers world-class performance, security, and scalability — right out of the box.

-**Pingora** powers millions of requests per second at Cloudflare’s edge, and now you can harness its core in your own infrastructure.
-This project brings that power into a lean and flexible reverse proxy with dynamic upstream configuration and automatic websocket support.

 ---